Home

 dissonance, just like his paintings," his son said.

-In addition to his son and wife, Mr. Meinecke is survived by
+In addition to his wife, Mr. Meinecke is survived by

 Visitation will be held from 1 to 6 p.m.
 Sunday in Nelson